chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 ``package_name``
    **Ruby Types:** String, Array

-   The name of the package.
+   The name of the gem.
 Default value: the ``name`` of the resource block See "Syntax" section above for more information.

 ``provider``
    **Ruby Type:** Chef Class